andyfengc/andyfengc.github.io/_posts/2018-04-26-command-rollback-design-pattern.md

 ---
 layout: post
-title: Command/Rollback design pattern practice
+title: Command & Rollback design pattern practice
 author: Andy Feng
 ---

+# Outline #

+- Introduction
+- Mamonto pattern
+	- Workflow
+	- Benefits
+	- Implementation steps
+	- Sample code
+- Command pattern
+	- Workflow
+	- Benefits
+	- Implementation steps
+	- Sample code
+- Comparison
+- A comprehensive demo

 # Introduction #
 In typical software structure, the invoker(caller) and receiver(implementation) are coupled.
 Invoker(A) calls receiver(B) to do some work.
 In this case, A initiates an instance of B and keeps a reference of b.
-However, if we want to record/undo/redo/transact the request from A to B. The coupled design cannot archive this objective.
-Therefore, we need to decouple the invoke either via IOC container or go further to use design pattern to record the request between invoker and receiver.
+However, if we want to record/undo/redo/transact the communication(i.e. request or command) from A to B. The coupled association cannot archive this objective.
+Therefore, we need to decouple the invoke either via IOC container or go further to use some design patterns to record the communication between invoker and receiver.

 ![](/images/posts/20180423-command-pattern-2.png)